 The geography department has a full-time computer support specialist who maintains the equipment in the departmental labs.

 Our physical geography facilities include labs for tree-ring analysis and pollen/charcoal studies, soil characterization, as well as several computer labs.
 We have a full suite of field equipment for use in a variety of investigations including hand-held GPS units, a ground penetrating radar (GPR) for use in lake sediment studies, and field equipment for the collection of dendrochronological samples and lake sediments.

-The Human-Environment Geographic Information Science (HEGIS) laboratory in the Department of Geography, Environment, and Society at the University of Minnesota, conducts research, education, and outreach centered on advancing Geographic Information Science (GISc) approaches to understanding human, natural, and human-environment systems.
+The Human-Environment Geographic Information Science (HEGIS) laboratory in the Department of Geography, Environment & Society, conducts research, education, and outreach centered on advancing Geographic Information Science (GIS) approaches to understanding human, natural, and human-environment systems.